and caring communities. We are dedicated to inspiring people to reach

 have been the first of their kind in the state.
 Examples are Liberty Commons, the first supportive housing program in Connecticut; our Center for the Treatment of Problem Sexual Behavior, a nationally-recognized program that promotes public safety by treating sex offenders; and Supportive Housing for Families, a unique program that seeks to reunite children with their parents.
 We have a strong history of working in true partnership with our primary funding sources – Connecticut’s Department of Children and Families, Court Support Services Division, Department of Correction, and Department of Mental Health and Addiction Services – to develop, test, and implement innovative solutions to complex human problems.

-As someone who has been at The Connection since 1976, when it was comprised of a staff of four, to the present day in 2012 during which we'll celebrate our 40th Anniversary, I invite you to learn about our wonderful agency and our 500 employees who serve over 5,000 neighbors in need every month throughout Connecticut.
+As someone who has been at The Connection since 1976, when it was comprised of a staff of four, to the present day more than 40 years later, I invite you to learn about our wonderful agency and our 600 employees who serve over 6,000 neighbors in need every month throughout Connecticut.

 The Connection, Inc., was formed in 1972 as a community response to the devastation being wrought on families and communities from the problems of substance abuse, dependency, addiction, crime, poverty and neglect.